 - Most churches these days don’t allow parents to take photos/video during the ceremony, and usually get the children to come up onto the altar afterwards for photos.
 So be respectful of that.

-- Check if your school has organised a teacher or professional to take a video which can be purchased afterwards.
+- Check if your school has organised a teacher or professional to take photos or a video which can be purchased afterwards.

 - There may be a professional photographer there on the day if you wish to get a family shot or you could book a session in a studio for the following week and get everyone back into their outfits from the day.
 This will mean that children will have to try and keep them clean!